Vietnam Veteran's Memorial, Raleigh

-The memorial, which stands 6'3" tall, contains three bronze soldiers clad in uniform and holding their rifles close.
+The memorial, entitled "After the Firefight" by sculptor Abbe Godwin, stands 6'3" tall, contains three bronze soldiers clad in uniform and holding their rifles close.
 Two of the figures carry their injured comrade to a landing zone to receive medical attention; the soldiers eye the sky, watching for an evacuation helicopter.
+The memorial honors more than 206,000 men and women of North Carolina who served in the Vietnam War and over 1,600 who died or are still missing.
+The face on the lead figure is that of Jim Minish, an Army Vietnam veteran who served on the crew of a military helicopter.

-Plaque near the memorial states: NORTH CAROLINA VIETNAM VETERANS MEMORIAL / DEDICATED TO THE MEN AND WOMEN OF NORTH CAROLINA / WHO SERVED WITH DIGNITY AND HONOR IN THE VIETNAM WAR / DEDICATED ON MAY 23, 1987
+Plaque near the memorial: NORTH CAROLINA VIETNAM VETERANS MEMORIAL / DEDICATED TO THE MEN AND WOMEN OF NORTH CAROLINA / WHO SERVED WITH DIGNITY AND HONOR IN THE VIETNAM WAR / DEDICATED ON MAY 23, 1987

-Plaque on bench near memorial states: TO HONOR / GENERAL ALFRED M. GRAY / UNITED STATES MARINE CORPS / WHO DEDICATED THIS / VIETNAM VETERANS MEMORIAL / ON / MAY 23, 1987 / AND / MAY 26, 2007 / NORTH CAROLINA VIETNAM VETERANS, INC.
+Plaque on bench near memorial: TO HONOR / GENERAL ALFRED M. GRAY / UNITED STATES MARINE CORPS / WHO DEDICATED THIS / VIETNAM VETERANS MEMORIAL / ON / MAY 23, 1987 / AND / MAY 26, 2007 / NORTH CAROLINA VIETNAM VETERANS, INC.

 City of Raleigh